gristlabs/grainjs/docs/misc.md

 # Disposing DOM

-Sometimes, when you create DOM, you may want to run some cleanup when that DOM element is removed from the page.
+Sometimes, when you create DOM, you'll want to run some cleanup when that DOM element is removed from the page.
 For this, you may use `dom.onDispose()` and `dom.autoDispose()` functions.

 For example: